sobanieca/minst/README.md

 has changed significantly and it's possible to write complex applications without using complex tools.
 However, it still lacks simple to use 'observable' capabilities and that's where minst is supposed to shine.
-It saves you from writing some boilerplate code.
+It saves you from writing boilerplate code.

 To summarize: